Peng-Protocol/Dexhune-P/Documentation/PairingFoundry.md

     - Sets nativeAddress to address(0) for native currency.
     - Determines tokenA and tokenB based on isA.
     - Checks tokens are not identical and pair isn’t already listed.
-    - Verifies proxyRouter, listingLogicAddress, liquidityLogicAddress, and registryAddress are set.
+    - Verifies routers array is non-empty, listingLogicAddress, liquidityLogicAddress, and registryAddress are set.
     - Calls _deployPair to create listing and liquidity contracts.
     - Calls _initializeListing to set up listing contract.
     - Calls _initializeLiquidity to set up liquidity contract.